mvellandi/boot-rocks/README.md

 3. Deploys built files to GitHub Pages using the `peaceiris/actions-gh-pages` action

 ## Marketing
-The campaign launched on multiple social platforms on a staggered schedule.
+The campaign launched on 7 social media platforms on a staggered schedule.
 This included at least 10 posts for each video section with corresponding content.
 Text was customized to be personal, advocacy-orietend, address the video topic at large, mention relevant individuals, and include hashtags mostly related to software engineering.
 The end of each video included a call-to-action (CTA).

 To maximize viewability and attention on all devices and platforms, social clips had a 1:1 AR (square format) and included an animated intro for 2.5 seconds and large subtitles, as social platforms autoplay videos without sound.
 Second, because platforms place a video differently in relation to the text content, and may not allow clickable links, three variation were made to the outro CTA.